Blair St. Clair

-Blair St. Clair (born May 16, 1995) is an American drag queen, singer, and hair stylist, known for competing on the tenth season of the reality competition series RuPaul's Drag Race, as well as the fifth season of RuPaul's Drag Race All Stars.
+Blair St. Clair (born May 16, 1995) is an American drag queen, singer, and hair stylist known for competing on the tenth season of the reality competition series RuPaul's Drag Race, as well as the fifth season of RuPaul's Drag Race All Stars.

 Her debut album Call My Life, which was released in June 2018, reached number one on the Billboard Dance/Electronic Sales Chart.
 It spawned two singles - "Now or Never" and "Call My Life", which reached the top ten on the Dance chart.
 The follow-up album, Identity, was released in July 2020.
 It was preceded by singles "Empty" and "9 Lives".

-Early life
+Early life and education

 St. Clair was born to Peggy Bryson in Indiana on May 16, 1995.
 She attended Perry Meridian High School in Indianapolis where she participated in theater.

 Career

 St. Clair first rose to prominence when she won the title of Miss Gay Indiana in 2016.
 She was revealed as one of fourteen contestants on the tenth season of RuPaul's Drag Race before the official cast was announced due to getting arrested for a DUI violation.
 She is the first contestant from Indiana to compete on the show.
 She was the sixth contestant eliminated on a lipsync to Diana Ross' "I'm Coming Out", losing to The Vixen, and placing ninth.

 St. Clair's grand finale dress was designed by Project Runway alumnus Mondo Guerra.
 After the show, she walked for Guerra's collection at FashioNXT in October 2018.
 In late 2019, St. Clair launched Hair by Blair with the intent to sell lace front and full lace wigs online; and, shortly after moving back to Indianapolis, St. Clair opened a full-service salon under the same name to take in clients.